Rajs1235/LavaInternship/README.md

 ### Candidate Workflow

 1. Navigate to the Job Listings page.
-2. Browse active jobs and click "Apply Now" on a desired role.
+2. Browse active jobs and click "Apply Now".
-3. Fill out the resume submission form and upload the resume.
+3. Fill out the submission form and upload a resume.
 4. Receive a confirmation email and subsequent daily emails for new, relevant job postings.

 ### HR Workflow